 Property Description Display name The Azure Active Directory tenant's display name.
+Tenant type The Azure Active Directory tenant type.
+Permitted values are: AAD: Azure Active Directory tenant AAD B2C: Azure Active Directory B2C tenants This property is loaded by synchronization and cannot be edited.
 Account definition (initial) Initial account definition for creating Azure Active Directory user accounts.
 This account definition is used if automatic assignment of employees to user accounts is used for this Azure Active Directory tenant and user accounts should be created which are already managed (Linked configured state).
 The account definition's default manage level is applied.
 User accounts are only linked to the employee (Linked) if no account definition is given.
 This is the case on initial synchronization, for example.
 Target system managers Application role, in which target system managers are specified for the Azure Active Directory tenant.
 Target system managers only edit the objects from Azure Active Directory tenants to which they are assigned.
 Each Azure Active Directory tenant can have a different target system manager assigned to it.
 Select the One Identity Manager application role whose members are responsible for administration of this Azure Active Directory tenant.
-Use the button to add a new application role.
+Use the 🛱 button to add a new application role.
 Location The Azure Active Directory tenant's location.
 Street Street or road.
 City City.
 Zip code Zip code.
 Country Country.
 Synchronized by Type of synchronization through which the data is synchronized between the Azure Active Directory tenant and One Identity Manager.
 You can no longer change the synchronization type once objects for this Azure Active Directory tenant are present in One Identity Manager.

 If you create an Azure Active Directory tenant with the Synchronization Editor, One Identity Manager is used.

-Property Description Table 25: Permitted values Value Synchronization by Provisioned by One Identity Manager Azure Active Directory connector Azure Active Directory connector No synchronization none none I ect No synchronization , y hange data between One Id Recipients (marketing notifications) List of recipients of of marketing notifications.
-Recipient (technical notifications) List of recipients of of technical notifications.
-Recipients (security notifications) List of recipients o f security notifications.
-Phone numbers (security notifications) Phone numbers fo or security notifications.
+Table 25: Permitted values

+Value Synchronization by Provisioned by One Identity Manager Azure Active Directory connector Azure Active Directory connector No synchronization none none NOTE: If you select No synchronization , you can define custom processes to exchange data between One Identity Manager and the target system.
+Recipients (marketing notifications) List of recipients of marketing notifications.
+Recipient (technical notifications) List of recipients of technical notifications.
+Recipients (security notifications) List of recipients of security notifications.
+Phone numbers (security notifications) Phone numbers for security notifications.

-- Assigning employees automatically to Azure Active Directory user accounts on page 81 - Target system managers for Azure Active Directory on page 231
+- Assigning employees automatically to Azure Active Directory user accounts on page 82 - Target system managers for Azure Active Directory on page 235